-The Women with Ambition program is designed as an informal and supportive breakfast forum to facilitate networking and the building of professional relationships, as well as provide an opportunity to share the experiences of high performing women.
+We are delighted to invite you to our next Women With Ambition breakfast 26 November 2014.
+The Women With Ambition program is designed as an informal and supportive breakfast forum to facilitate networking and the building of professional relationships, as well as provide an opportunity to share the experiences of high performing women.

 Venue: National Portrait Gallery

 King Edward Terrace

-|Cost:||$35 per person (GST inclusive)
+Cost: $39 per person (GST inclusive)